-- preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.
+- preclinical testing, - clinical trials, - clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

-Research and development expense increased to \$46.8 million from \$32.9 million in the years ended December 31, 2006 and 2005, respectively.
-The increase was primarily due to increases in clinical and development activities for Remoxy and PTI-202 and non-cash stock-related compensation costs of \$3.8 million associated with the adoption of SFAS 123R.
+Research and development expense increased to \$47.7 million from \$46.8 million in the years ended December 31, 2007 and 2006, respectively.
+The increase was primarily due to increases in clinical and development activities for Remoxy, metastatic melanoma and hemophilia.
+Research and development expenses included non-cash stock related compensation costs of \$3.7 million and \$3.8 million in the twelve months ended December 31, 2007 and 2006, respectively.